June 13, 2018

 99.3 (1) An officer may, in accordance with the regulations and without individualized suspicion, conduct a non-intrusive examination of goods in the custody or possession of a person who is in or is leaving a customs-controlled area.

 When a traveller carries a smartphone or laptop across the Canadian border, that physical device is arguably a “good” that is “imported” into Canada.
-However, the legal question, is whether the digital data that is in or that is accessible through that device – like the traveller’s call records, texts, emails, financial records, medical records, geo-location data, shopping histories, Internet browsing history, … – is collectively a “good” that’s “imported” into Canada within the meaning of the Customs Act.
+However, the legal question, is whether the digital data that is in or that is accessible through that device – like the traveler’s call records, texts, emails, financial records, medical records, geo-location data, shopping histories, Internet browsing history, … – is collectively a “good” that’s “imported” into Canada within the meaning of the Customs Act.

-The Privacy Law View: Digital devices are not “goods” like any other.
+We agree with the Alberta and the Ontario Courts of Appeal.
 The CBSA’s view is out of step with the current state of Canadian law respecting privacy rights generally.
 The CBSA’s position is rooted in legislation written and enacted in the “briefcase era”, and that doesn’t even contemplate digital information.
 It imagines a smartphone or a laptop to be just like a briefcase containing documents; since they can search a briefcase and look at the documents, so can they do the same with a digital device.
 But this reasoning ignores the development of the law on privacy rights generally, privacy rights at the border, and privacy rights in digital devices – and their contents:

 5 Tips To Protect Privacy & Privilege @ the Border